bruceravel/demeter/documents/Artemis/_sources/path/mathexp.txt

 The menu that pops up for the |sigma|\ :sup:`2` parameter has two additional options.
-One inserts a math expression for using the correlated Debye function for |sigma|\ :sup:`2`, the other inserts the math expression for an Einstein model.  `Both the Debye and Einstein functions <../extended/ss.html>`__ depend on the measurement temeprature and a characteristic temperature.
-Typically, the measurement temperature is a set variable and the characteristic temperature is a guess.
-When either function is inserted into the text box, parameters are automatically created `on the GDS page
+One inserts a math expression for using the correlated Debye function for |sigma|\ :sup:`2`, the other inserts the math expression for an Einstein model.  `Both the Debye and Einstein functions <../extended/ss.html>`__ depend on the measurement temperature and a characteristic temperature.
+Typically, the measurement temperature is a :set:`set` variable and the characteristic temperature is a :guess:`guess`.
+When either function is inserted into the text box, parameters are automatically created `on the GDS page <../gds.html>`__.
-<../gds.html>`__.

 The Path menu on the Data page offers a way of pushing all the path parameters from the displayed path to other paths.
 The same options for